Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 Here are P2P exchange platforms that I can recommend at the moment:

 * [Robosats](http://robosats.com/): A Lightning-based P2P exchange with strong privacy features.
 A great way to get Lightning liquidity.
+Both parties have to deposit sats as a precommitment("fidelity bonds") to the trade in the form of "Lightning hold invoices".
 You can buy/sell up to 5 million sats.
 Tor browser based if you want the full privacy benefits.
 Still quite a new platform.
-* [HodlHodl](https://hodlhodl.com/): An established player(company) in the P2P ecosystem. depending on your account with them you can buy large amounts of bitcoin.
+* [HodlHodl](https://hodlhodl.com/): An established player(company) in the P2P ecosystem.
+No need to have sats to buy sats(buyer doesn't have to deposit into escrow).
+Depending on your account with them you can buy large amounts of bitcoin.
 Uses [2 of 3 multisig escrows](https://hodlhodl.com/pages/help#title_multisig_escrow){:target="_blank"} with arbitrators of the company.
 You can encounter many bitcoin sellers that demand extensive KYC in a particular trade (or “Know Your Peer” in this case) to avoid fraudsters
 * [Peach](https://peachbitcoin.com/quick-start/): The benefit of this platform is that you can **buy without a deposit** transaction, meaning you can get your first sats on Peach.
 Premiums tend to be high.
 BTC sellers are makers and buyers are takers here.
 The flow and the app design is quite peachy.
 Unfortunately, it is not fully FOSS at the time of writing
 * [Bisq](https://bisq.network/): The go-to for the lovers of decentralization.
+Both parties need to deposit a percentage of the trade value into escrow before the trade.
 No company runs Bisq but a “DAO”(decentralized autonomous organization) of contributors.
 This DAO is quite a shitcoin show but hey, it is a great product so let’s give them a little benefit of the doubt.
 Bisq runs its own hot SPV wallet and runs through Tor by default so you just download, verify, install, configure fiat rails and start stacking sats.
 It has quite decent liquidity with lower premiums than most platforms.
 It uses a 2 of 2 multisig escrow so both parties have to unlock the coins to settle the trade.
 There is a mediation option conducted by volunteers but at the end of the day you just have to come to terms with your counterparty.
 Fiat accounts are trusted in Bisq through a process called “signing” where you must complete a trade with an already trusted(signed) account and wait some time in order to get your fiat account signed too.
 This mitigates some fiat chargeback risk.
 Don’t forget to withdraw funds from the hot wallet to your cold storage.
 You can introduce an intermediate coinjoin step in the process